abhigyank/sysadmin-solution/Administration/VPNSetup.md

 Use username: `streisand` and password as : `short.trouble.captain.current.rate.thank` on the prompt.

 Follow the instructions on the loaded webpage as per your choice.

+Tip: If you're on Linux, using `Wireguard` is the best connection option.
 <a name="connecting-tor"></a>

 ### Tor Hidden Service